Inkdecker/Inktyping/README.md

 	- Ability to select keywords to ignore
 	- 2 types of highlighting for both Names and Keywords
     - Ability to customize themes, highlight colors and shortcuts
 	- Autocopy sentences to clipboard
-  - Rich text copy
+	- Rich text / Plain text copy

 ##### Supported files :  .txt, .epubs, .pdf